damnlie/hypernode.github.io/_posts/2014-05-01-going-live.md

 The importer will not overwrite the modifications made to the local.xml or fpc.xml configuration files.

-If the importer doesn't work for you, you can follow the [manual steps]({% post_url 2014-04-11-migrating-to-hypernode %})

 If you have custom changes that need to be made to the site after copying to make it run on hypernode, now is the time to apply them.

 ## Optional Step 3: Take old site out of maintenance mode